nftstorage/nft.storage/README.md

 The nft.storage site talks to IPFS Cluster.
 You need to run a cluster locally and make it accessible from the internet for development.

-Follow the quiskstart guide to get an IPFS Cluster up and running: https://cluster.ipfs.io/documentation/quickstart/
+Follow the quickstart guide to get an IPFS Cluster up and running: https://cluster.ipfs.io/documentation/quickstart/

 Install [localtunnel](https://localtunnel.me/) and expose the IPFS Cluster HTTP API and IPFS Proxy API (replacing "USER" with your name):